 The Family Relationship Advice Line provides information and advice on family relationship issues and parenting arrangements after separation.
-It can also refer callers to local services that can provide assistance.
-Call 1800 050 321 between 8 am and 8 pm, Monday to Friday, or 10 am to 4 pm on Saturday (local time), except national public holidays.
+It can also refer you to local services that can provide assistance.
+Call 1800 050 321 between 8 am and 8 pm Monday to Friday, or 10 am to 4 pm on Saturday local time, except national public holidays.

 Kids Helpline is a free, private and confidential, telephone and online counselling service specifically for young people aged between 5 and 25.
-Call 1800 55 1800 24 hours a day, seven days a week.
+Call 1800 551 800, 24 hours a day, 7 days a week.

-Lifeline provides crisis support services.
-Call 131 114 24 hours a day, seven days a week.
+Lifeline provides crisis support services for domestic abuse and family violence.
+Call 131 114, 24 hours a day, 7 days a week.

-Mensline Australia provides telephone and online support, information and a referral service.
-They provide counselling support for men to help deal with relationship problems in a practical and effective way.
+MensLine Australia provides telephone and online support, information and a referral service.
 They also provide specialist support to those who use or experience family and domestic violence.
-Call 1300 789 978.
+Read more about this support on the MensLine Australia website or call 1300 789 978.

-White Ribbon provide a list of national and state based support organisations which may be of assistance where domestic and family violence is a concern.
+The White Ribbon website provides a list of national and state based support organisations which may be of assistance with family and domestic violence.